Skip to content

 How many naps should a 6 month old take? anchor

-We typically want to try for 3 naps per day at six months old.
+Most 6 month old babies take 3 naps per day with about 2-3 hours of awake time between naps.
 If your six month old is taking more than 3 naps a day because naps are short, this is a great time to double check those wake windows to make sure they're appropriate for your baby's age.

 As your baby gets older, the third nap of the day can become difficult.
 Although 6.5-7.5 months is the average age we see a transition from 3 to 2 naps, some six month olds may be ready to drop a nap a little earlier.